ifazzzz/code-olympiad/README.md

 # step Taken to Complete this project :

-* This project what made with React.js. it's a single page application.
+* This project was made with React.js. it's a single page application.
 React Router Was used to render different components Dynamically.
 > Available Pages :
 1. Home
 2. Topics